 - Your Partner May Not Meet Your Needs

-Believe it or not it doesn’t matter how much chemistry you and your partner has it is a known fact that your partner still may not meet your needs.
-Having great sex takes time and communication from both partners and without both of of those ingredients you can’t expect to have the best sex of your life during your first sexual encounter.
+Believe it or not, it doesn’t matter how much chemistry you and your partner has it is a known fact that your partner still may not meet your needs.
+Having great sex takes time and communication from both partners and without both of those ingredients, you can’t expect to have the best sex of your life during your first sexual encounter.

 - Don’t Be Afraid To Give Feedback